 S corps are different from C corps in that they are not subject to double taxation—that is, they pass corporate income tax liability through to shareholders, which are then taxed at their personal income levels, instead of being taxed on corporate income directly by the IRS.

 Still, S corps are obligated to pay certain taxes beyond corporate income tax.

 Taxes S corps must pay

 Your S corp small business may be liable to pay:

-- Estimated tax: If the firm expects to owe tax of $500 or more when its return is filed.
+- Estimated tax: If the firm expects to owe tax of $500 or more when its income tax return is filed.
 Use IRS Form 1120-W if this applies to your S corp.

 - Employment tax: Social Security and Medicare taxes and federal unemployment (FUTA) tax.
 Use Form 941 to report your S corp’s Social Security and Medicare tax withheld from employees’ paychecks; use Form 940 to report your S corp’s FUTA tax.

 - Excise tax: These are taxes imposed on specific goods, services, and business activities—sports betting, indoor tanning services, heavy highway vehicle use, and more.
 Each excise tax will have its own form to file with the IRS.

-- Income tax: Not all S corps are completely exempt from paying income tax.
+- Income tax: Not all S corps are completely exempt from paying corporate income tax.
 Some states and local authorities still impose tax liability on S corps.
-A small business in California or New York City would be subject to such tax.
-Regardless of your state tax obligations, your S corp will still have to file a Form 1120-S with the IRS to report profits, losses, and deductions.
+For instance, S corp businesses in California or New York City would be subject to a tax on net income.
+Regardless of your state tax obligations, your S corp will still have to file a Form 1120-S with the IRS to report net profits, losses, and deductions.

-Taxes the shareholders pay
+Taxes shareholders pay